logantsai/markdown-cv/index.md

 ## Experience
 ### __Quanta Computer Inc.__ `2016.5 - Now`
+#### Software Engineer
+- BSP team member and in charge of power relative function
+- Work with EE to debug HW/SW issue or fine-tune power consumption
+- Customized software from vendor to match product design or customer requirement
+- Help to deal with China product lines problem.
+- Write the test script for factory image.

 - __Verizon Tablet__ (MTK MT8785)
 > * Porting BQ25896 into MTK battery subsystem and Increase HVDCP charging.
 > * Implemented dead battery charging into little kernel.